alxest/slack-hisasiburi-bot/README.md

   + Do NOT use "as_user" when posting message, as user should set profile pic for the bot

 ## Future Plan ##
-- Use "outgoing webhook" feature to allow each user to add/remove him/herself from stalking.
+- Allow each user to add/remove him/herself from stalking.
-  + With Heroku deployment support
+- Heroku deployment support?

 ## Contribution ##
 - I like functional style.